-- B.5.7 Features such as dormers or balustrades may be added only when it can be shown that they are appropriate for the style of the building. - B.5.8 Skylights, solar panels, power ventilators, and other such equipment should be restricted to the rear slopes and be hidden from the street. - B.5.9 Deteriorated roof covering should be replaced with new materials that are compatible with the old in composition, size, and texture after reestablishing the structural stability of the roof. - B.5.10 If the replacement or addition of gutters and downspouts is warranted, install them with care so no architectural features are lost or
+- brackets, weather vanes, or lightning rods, is not allowed. - B.5.6 Deteriorated soffits, fascia, moldings, and brackets should be repaired or duplicated. - B.5.7 Features such as dormers or balustrades may be added only when it can be shown that they are appropriate for the style of the building. - B.5.8 Skylights, solar panels, power ventilators, and other such equipment should be restricted to the rear slopes and be hidden from the street. - B.5.9 Deteriorated roof covering should be replaced with new materials that are compatible with the old in composition, size, and texture after reestablishing the structural stability of the roof.